Uiowa-Applied-Topology/web_API/README.md

 - 📂test : Shall contain test code
 - 📂docs : Shall contain documentation for specific features

-## Define a unit

-A unit in this project shall be a source file.
-Source files are expected to have a single public interface.
+## Define a Unit: A unit in this project shall be a python module.

 ## Quality